NewCreature/Instant-Instruments/README.md

      S D   G H J   L ;
     Z X C V B N M , . /

-Each row of piano keys can be customized to play different instruments and octaves (not implemented yet).
+The keys are mapped to mimic the layout of a piano.
+Press and hold any of the keys listed above to play notes.
+Holding Ctrl while pressing a key will play a chord with that key's note as its base note.

 Each row of piano keys has its own function key which can be used in combination with other keys to change the settings for that particular piano.
 The top row function key is '1' and the bottom row function key is 'A'.

 Holding the function key while pressing the Up or Down key will change the program (instrument sound) used by that row.
+Holding the function key while pressing the Left or Right key will change the base note by one octave.
+You can also select a MIDI program directly by typing a program number on the number pad while holding the function key.

 ## Instant Guitar